kailash-manasarovar/statement/docs/timeline/2023/october.md

 ![Naama and Greta](../../content/images/naama-and-greta.jpg)

-- I felt like signing up to help the IDF.
+- I felt like signing up the IDF then and there.
 - Hackers will have been watching my reactions.
 - Did the gangs decide to visit me this day; a golden opportunity to take advantage of the trauma-retriggering?
 - (It'll be in the porn, of course).